ThomasAKaestner/coding-challenge-wunder/Readme.md

 - I am using 3 retries when calling the payment endpoint.
 If the endpoint is slow or for split second not reachable the user has to wait.
-- Frontend performance can be increased with a proper framework
+- Frontend performance can be increased with a proper framework.
+I am using raw js, jquery and including libraries via CDNs.

 #### 2. Which things could be done better, than you’ve done it?